MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 - Each server should have dedicated volumes for logs, with log storage at least as fast as data storage.

 - Have direct-attached drives that are physically attached to one server each.
-RAID controller cards or SAN (Fibre Channel, iSCSI, FCoE) storage, shared SAS enclosures connected to multiple servers, or any form of multi-path IO (MPIO) where drives are accessible by multiple paths, are not supported.
+RAID controller cards or SAN (Fibre Channel, iSCSI, FCoE) storage, shared SAS enclosures connected to multiple servers, or any form of multi-path IO (MPIO) where drives are accessible by multiple paths, aren't supported.

     > [!NOTE]
     > Host-bus adapter (HBA) cards must implement simple pass-through mode for any storage devices used for Storage Spaces Direct.